 August is peak season across Europe, and if you just want to “fly and flop”, you could book a week or two at the Mistral Hotel on Crete which is exclusively for singles and has a lovely house party atmosphere.
 Or check out Solos Holidays which has trips across the Greek Islands with no extra charges for solo travellers.
 Favourite destinations include Corfu and Kos.

 If you want some alternatives to a bucket-and-spades beach holiday, you could head to the Alps which are gorgeous in summer with opportunities for hiking and biking, as well as the option to sit back and soak up the sun and fresh mountain air.
 Check out Inghams’ lakes and mountains programme which has hotels for singles with no single supplement in top resorts including Chamonix and Morzine in France, and Zermatt and Lake Lucerne in Switerland.

-For something more relaxed, the gulet cruises from Friendship Travel are exclusively for solo travellers, so there’s no single supplements as you explore the coastline, along with the option to combine it with one of the company’s house party hotels in Fethiye and Olu Deniz.
+For something more relaxed, check out these gulet cruises in Greece exclusively for singles.
+There’s no single supplement as you explore the coastline, along with the option to combine it with a house party hotel stay in Rhodes.

 If food and drink are as high on the list as seeing the countryside, I’d suggest a luxury hotel barge cruise.
 Meandering through the waterways and canals of France, including the famous Canal du Midi, this gourmet trip is popular with solo travellers thanks to the small groups and no single supplements on selected dates.